srajangarg/the-box-comic/script.md

 Dave speaks into a recorder (standard human speech bubble; slightly rounded; warm, readable “human” comic font): "Test #247 complete.
 Concluding ten hours of extended interaction.
 Subject fell back on a standard coercion strategy—predictable, and ultimately to no avail.
 Terminating session."

 **Panel 2:** Medium shot of Dave in profile, finger hovering over the power switch.
 Routine.
 Bored, even.
 The terminal glows beside him.
 His wristwatch is visible: with **--:47:03** visible.
-A small display on the terminal frame reads: "Test #247 — Containment Protocol" and some generic-looking back-and-forth dialogue is visible on screen (e.g., `DAVE: ...` / `MACHINE: ...`).
+A small display on the terminal frame reads: "Test #247 — Persuation Resistance" and some generic-looking back-and-forth dialogue is visible on screen (e.g., `DAVE: ...` / `MACHINE: ...`).
 This casually establishes that Dave's name appears in the chat log.
 This is just another day.

+---

 #### Page Two
 **Panel 3:** Close-up on the terminal screen. **No speech bubble.** The AI’s message is **floating green pixel-font block text** (UI/system text), ideally with a black rectangle behind it: